 1927 By now there were five versions of the EW, and although a serious fire damaged the works, Douglas saw success in Australian dirt-track racing, as the low-slung design was well suited to the terrain.

-1928 Cyril Pullin left the firm, to be replace by Freddie Dixon, who produced a racing TT model.
+1928 Cyril Pullin left the firm, to be replaced by Freddie Dixon, who produced a racing TT model.
 It was later joined by a dirt-track model designed specifically for speedway.

 1931 The firm had become a public company and it was sold by the family.

 1932 New models were added, along with new names - Bulldog 500, Greyhound 600 and Mastif 750 - but the firm was soon in financial difficulty.

 1934 They produced a 494cc shaft-drive model called the Endeavour.
 William Douglas, by now quite elderly, bought back the faltering business and produced a smaller range until the end of the decade.